ShashankRaoCoding/go-shankskit/README.md

 # 📦 go-shankskit

-**go-shankskit** is a minimal Go library that lets you build desktop GUI apps using [Astilectron](https://github.com/asticode/go-astilectron) with an embedded HTTP server.
+**go-shankskit** is a minimal personal use Go library that lets you build desktop GUI apps using [Astilectron](https://github.com/asticode/go-astilectron) with an embedded HTTP server.
 Ideal for quick tools, dashboards, and web-based UIs wrapped into native desktop apps.

----

-## ✨ Features

-* 📦 Self-contained desktop apps written in Go
-* 🖼️ Frameless, fullscreen, or windowed UI
-* 🌐 Embedded HTTP server with custom routes
-* 📁 Static file serving support (optional)
-* 🧠 Simple API and graceful shutdown

 ---